MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 - Throws no exceptions.
 - Invalidates no references, pointers, or iterators that designate elements in the two strings.

-Otherwise, it performs a number of element assignments and constructor calls proportional to the number of elements in the two controlled sequences.
+Otherwise, it does a number of element assignments and constructor calls proportional to the number of elements in the two controlled sequences.

 ### Example